Parsely/python-nlp-slides/index.rst

 .. class:: incremental

-    Let's look at some real data
+    Let's look at some real data.

     90 headlines each from 6 publishers: Bloomberg, Kotaku, DailyCaller, PopSugar, NBC Local, and Mashable.

-    We can parse each of these headlines into parse trees and see results
+    We can parse each of these headlines into parse trees and see results.

 Demo time
 ---------

 ... cue music ...

-Axes for improvement
+Ideas for improvement
 ---------------------

 .. class:: incremental